tooploox/taxonify_gui/manual/image_details_pane/README.md

   <img src="static/image_details_pane_properties_dialog.png" border=1>
 </p>

 User can select/deselect properties that they want to see in details view by clicking appropriate checkboxes.
 3 property groups (`Taxonomy`, `Morphometry` and `Additional attributes`) also have aggregate checkboxes for the whole group.
 Selecting/deselecting them performs the action for all the properties in the group.
-User can confirm their choice by clickin `Ok` button, that also closes the dialog.
+User can confirm their choice by clicking `Ok` button, that also closes the dialog.
+Chosen properties are not persistent and will be reset on application restart.

 ## Use case example